 A basic contact form is another of our essential website elements.
 Some visitors may not feel like calling your business.
 Providing them with an alternative option, such as a simple contact form, is an excellent way to encourage them.
 Keep in mind that the more info required, the less likely they are to provide, so keep your forms simple.
 Adding CAPTCHA functionality will significantly reduce the amount of spam you will receive.

 30 – An Email Sign-Up Form

 Email marketing is one of the most practical small business marketing tactics around.
-Studies show that about 45% – 60% of small businesses use email marketing as part of their digital marketing strategy.
+Studies show that 81% of small businesses rely on email as their primary customer acquisition channel and 80% for retention.

 You can get started with a free MailChimp account and grow your list from there.
-If you require more extensive services or have a bigger email list, you may want to consider Constant Contact.
-Adding an opt-in form to your business website should not take your web designer more than an hour.
+You may want to consider Constant Contact if you require more extensive services or have a bigger email list.
+Adding an opt-in form to your business website should not take more than an hour for your web designer.

 31 – Links to Your Social Profiles

 Some small business owners overlook the importance of social media.
-They should know that 76% of customers expect a business to have at least a Facebook page.
-Being on Twitter, LinkedIn, YouTube, Vimeo, Pinterest, and Instagram is even better.
+Social media use by small businesses has soared lately, with 2021 data revealing a 91% usage rate, up from 86% in 2020.
+Being on Facebook, X (formerly Twitter), LinkedIn, YouTube, Vimeo, Pinterest, and Instagram is essential if you want to attract potential customers.
 So be sure that your small business has a presence on the same social media channels your consumers frequent.

 32 – Unique Title Tags